Diana20920/viewing_party/README.md

 ## Getting Started

-This app has been deployed to [Heroku](https://www.heroku.com/home) with [Travis CI](https://www.travis-ci.com/) and can be found [here](https://nameless-lowlands-35724.herokuapp.com/)
+This app has been deployed to [Heroku](https://www.heroku.com/home) with [Circle CI](https://circleci.com/) and can be found [here](https://movie-party-2021.herokuapp.com/)

 To run the web application on your local machine, you can fork and clone down the repo and follow the installation instructions below.

-You will need to request your own API key from TMDB, you can do so [here](https://developers.themoviedb.org/3/getting-started/introduction)
+_You will need to request an API key from TMDB, you can do so [here](https://developers.themoviedb.org/3/getting-started/introduction)_

 ### Installing